alexpivovarov/Python_course_100_days_of_code/1 README.md

-I had started learning with course "100 days of Python" by Dr. Angela Yu at the 25th of October and achieved approximately intermediate level.
+I started learning with the course "100 days of Python" by Dr. Angela Yu at the 25th of October and achieved an intermediate level.

 I worked in IDE PyCharm and then copied files to GitHub.